ultimaweapon/node-vue-template/README.md

 - No source map is generated for the client assets.
 - Vue.js is in production mode so Vue Devtools will not work.
 - The server will no longer serve the assets for the client.
 You need to use the other softwares for this job (e.g. NGINX).
+- `npm install` will not install development dependencies.